spicyjpeg/psxavenc/README.md

   specified using the `-a` option (2048 bytes by default).
 Note that `vagi` files with more than 2 channels and/or alignment other than 2048 bytes are not standardized.
+- CD-ROM EDC and ECC data is not generated for video sectors in the `str2` and `str2cd` formats, as it is dependent on the absolute location of each sector on the disc.
 - The `sbs2` format (used in some System 573 games) is simply a series of concatenated BS v2 frames, each padded to the size specified by the `-a` option, with no additional headers besides the BS frame headers.